Bidzina Ivanishvili: Early life and education

 Bidzina Ivanishvili was born in Chorvila, a village in the Imereti region of Georgia.
 He was the youngest of five children in a poor family.
 His father, Grigor Ivanishvili, worked in a manganese factory.
 As a child, Bidzina was raised in extreme poverty (for example, not having access to shoes).
 His poor background would later endear him to rural Georgians and help to bring him victory in the 2012 Georgian parliamentary election.

 Bidzina graduated from high school in Sachkhere.
 He also graduated from the Faculty of Engineering and Economics of the Tbilisi State University in 1980, and in 1982, went to Moscow to pursue a PhD in economics at the Moscow State University of Railway Engineering.

 Business career

 In 1988, Ivanishvili turned to business.
 He founded a cooperative — the only private company allowed in the Soviet Union of the 1980s.
 Prior to 1990, while living in Moscow, Ivanishvili met Vitaly Malkin, a Russian businessman currently into politics, with whom he formed a partnership selling computers, and later importing what was then a novelty in Russia, push-button telephones.
-The fortune they made from this trade allowed them to purchase lucrative metals and banking assets on the cheap when the Russian government privatized its Soviet-era state assets.
+The fortune they made from this trade allowed them to cheaply purchase lucrative metals and banking assets when the Russian government privatized its Soviet-era state assets.
 Metals and banking are source of Ivanishvili's great wealth.